AlessandroWea/AlessandroWea/README.md

 - 👋 Hi, I’m Alexander
 - 👀 I’m interested in Programming and learning foreign languages
 - 🌱 I’m currently learning PHP
-- 📫 How to reach me
+- 📫 How to reach me - I am unreachable

 <!---
 AlessandroWea/AlessandroWea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.